ptitSeb/OpenArenaPandora/README.md

 OpenArenaPandora
 ================

-OpenArena version for OpenPandora, featuring ARM support and GLES renderer.
+OpenArena version for OpenPandora / ODroid / RPi, featuring ARM support and GLES renderer.

 The current state is playable without any major problems and good performances.
-Only limits are flares that requires depth buffer reading, and QVM that is interpreted (no JIT on ARM)
+Only limits are len flares that requires depth buffer reading and so are disabled.
+Note that this version integrate a QVM with a JIT backend on ARM, so bots doesn't slow down the games too much.

-OpenPandora
+OpenPandora / ODroid / RPi
 ===========

 This version is aimed at OpenPandra, so get: